-Income Tax Returns of Nonresident Estates or Trusts with Nonresident Beneficiaries formed as a limited liability company that is classified as a partnership or PA S corporation for federal income tax purposes must only submit a copy of the PA-20S/PA-65 Schedules NRK-1 that it receives from each entity.
-If a nonresident estate or trust does not have resident beneficiaries, the nonresident estate or trust must only report Pennsylvaniasource income in the appropriate classes on the PA-41, Fiduciary Income Tax Return.
-The nonresident estate or trust must report its Pennsylvania-source income and calculate the amounts for PA-41 Schedule DD.
-Column B. The nonresident estate or trust must calculate and include its worldwide income and calculate the amounts for PA-41 Schedule DD, Column A. See the PA-41 Schedule DD instructions on the department's website.
+A nonresident estate or trust with no resident beneficiaries that is an owner in a PAS corporation, partnership or entity formed as a limited liability company that is classified as a partnership or PAS corporation for federal income tax purposes must only submit a copy of the PA-20S/PA-65 Schedules NRK-1 that it receives from each entity.
+If a nonresident estate or trust does not have resident beneficiaries, the nonresident estate or trust must only report Pennsylvania-source income in the appropriate classes on the PA-41, Fiduciary Income Tax Return.
+The nonresident estate or trust must report its Pennsylvaniasource income and calculate the amounts for PA-41 Schedule DD, Column B. The nonresident estate or trust must calculate and include its worldwide income and calculate the amounts for PA-41 Schedule DD, Column A. See the PA-41 Schedule DD instructions on the department's website.